• Skip to main content

 Ingredients & Substitutions

-1. Soak: Place cashews in a container, cover with water, and refrigerate overnight (or boil for 15 minutes for a quick soak).
+1. Soak the cashews.
+Place raw cashews in a container and cover with water.
+Soak overnight in the fridge, or boil for 10 to 15 minutes for a quick soak.

 What to Eat With Cashew Cream